-Pre-wash your fabric first to account for shrinkage.
-Cut out twenty assorted fabric squares measuring 11″ x 11″ and set them aside.
+First, pre-wash your fabric first to account for shrinkage.
+Then, cut out twenty assorted fabric squares measuring 11″ x 11″ and set them aside.

-Cut a square out of your Wonder Under that fits the chicken silhouette.
+Next, cut a square out of your Wonder Under that fits the chicken silhouette.
 Following the directions on the Wonder Under, iron the rough side of the Wonder Under to the wrong side of the fabric of your choice.
-When ironing, the Wonder Under should be underneath the fabric and you should be ironing on the good side of your fabric.
+Note: When ironing, the Wonder Under should be underneath the fabric and you should be ironing on the good side of your fabric.

 Cut out the chicken.

 Carefully remove the paper backing of the Wonder Under.